Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Proof of Theorem : A Coupled Lyapunov-Based Approach

-To interpret Eq. (\ref{eq:sketchpi}), suppose that we were considering the continuous-time smoothed best-response dynamics.
+To interpret (\ref{eq:sketchpi}), suppose that we were considering the continuous-time smoothed best-response dynamics \cite{hofbauer2005learning}.
 Then, the \textit{Additive Errors} would disappear in the sense that the time-derivative of the Lyapunov function along the trajectory of the ODE is strictly negative.
-Thus, the three terms in the \textit{Additive Errors} in Eq. (\ref{eq:sketchpi}) can be interpreted as (1) the discretization error in the update equation, (2) the stochastic error in the $q$-function estimate, and (3) the error due to the non-zero-sum structure of the inner-loop auxiliary matrix game.
+Thus, the three terms in the \textit{Additive Errors} on the right-hand side of (\ref{eq:sketchpi}) can be interpreted, respectively, as (1) the discretization error in the update equation, (2) the stochastic error in the $q$-function estimate, and (3) the error due to the non-zero-sum structure of the inner-loop auxiliary matrix game.